mhenke/CYBR8420-SoftwareAssurance-Proposal/README.md

 This repository contains the collaborative efforts of our team for the Software Assurance class (CYBR8420-850).
 The primary focus of this project is to analyze an open-source software's security features and threats, within the context of a hypothetical operational environment.
 The project includes tasks such as threat modeling, security feature evaluation, and project planning.

 ## Project Structure
-- **Project Proposal:** [project-proposal.md](./project-proposal.md) - Contains our project proposal outlining the open-source software selection, environment description, perceived threats, security features, and team reflection.
+- **Assignments:** - Are in our top level folder with any supporting documents in subfolders.
 - **Task Assignments & Collaboration:** The GitHub Project Board is used to track internal task assignments and team collaboration.
 [View Project Board](https://github.com/users/mhenke/projects/3).
-- **Diagram:** Systems engineering view representations of the project's operational environment are included.
-[Systems Engineering Diagram](https://github.com/user-attachments/assets/8ffcd9d6-e125-4c6b-a5fc-dce287b89025)

 ## Team Members:
-- Member 1
+- Brian Dahlstrom
-- Member 2
+- Connor Flood
-- Member 3
+- Damian Ramirez
-- Member 4
+- Mike Henke
-- Member 5
+- Nicholas Bohlen

 ## How to Contribute
 1. **Fork** this repository **OR** skip to step 4